Creating a Multidirectional Memory for Healing in the Former Yugoslavia

 New York, New York

-"Creating a Multidirectional Memory for Healing in the Former Yugoslavia,” in Healing and Peacebuilding after War: Transforming Trauma in Bosnia and Herzegovina (Studies in Peace and Conflict Resolution series, edited by Tom Woodhouse and Hugh Miall), edited by Marie Berry, Nancy Good and Julianne Funk (New York: Routledge), 2020.
+Edwards, Stephanie.
+“Creating a Multidirectional Memory for Healing in the Former Yugoslavia,” Healing and Peacebuilding after War: Transforming Trauma in Bosnia and Herzegovina, edited by Marie Berry, et al., Routledge, 2019.